Mielek/apim-policy-toolkit/docs/QuickStart.md

 The `--o` parameter is an output folder for generated policy documents.
 The `--format` parameter is a flag which tells the compiler to format the generated document.

 The compiler will generate `ApiOperationPolicy.xml` file in the solution folder.
-Generated file should have the following
+The generated file should have the following
 content: